Foundation Year (Year 0):

 Entry Requirements & How to Apply

-- 280 points from the Irish Leaving Certificate at Highers to include 3 x B1 grades, one to be in a relevant subject (C2 minimum grade considered towards points offer)
+112 points from the Irish Leaving Certificate at Highers to include 3 x H2 grades.
+Higher level subjects only considered with a minimum grade H4

 Selection is usually on the basis of a completed UCAS application and where relevant an interview.